-The input from each of stakeholders in the Region and the feedback from the G/FLRPC; PCC; EDAC; and RDC helped to develop the Plan of Action, which will help guide the G/FLRPC economic development program to help advance the identified goals and objectives.
-The Plan of Action is outlined in Chapter 7.
+Comments and input received at the three stakeholder sessions, along with feedback from the G/FLRPC, including the PCC and EDAC advisory committees; and RDC helped to shape the development of the Goals, Objectives, Strategies and Measures, which are outlined in Chapter 3, along with the Plan of Action, which will help guide the G/FLRPC economic development program to help advance the identified goals and objectives.
+The Plan of Action is outlined in Chapter 4 along with an overview of G/FLRPC.